When I strip everything else away, what's the only thing I truly desire for my life? At the end of the day, it's peace.

 While we are bombarded by messaging that we are not enough,

 For me, I've discovered keeping music, yoga, and mediation in my life is more important than anything else.
-Travel, material goods, fancy meals, social status.
+Travel, material goods, fancy meals, social status - it's all optional and unnecessary for my peace and happiness.

 What if the reward for living was sleeping?
 You don't sleep to live, you live to sleep.